eleciawhite/making-embedded-systems/Ch9_Debugging/README.md

  * [FreeRTOS Debugging and diagnosing hard faults on Arm Cortex-M CPUs](https://www.freertos.org/Debugging-Hard-Faults-On-Cortex-M-Microcontrollers.html)

-In [Ending the Embedded Software Dark Ages: Let’s Start With Processor Fault Debugging!](https://embeddedartistry.com/blog/2021/01/11/hard-fault-debugging/), Phillip at Embedded Artistry goes through the whole process of debugging from manually walking through the hardfault to creating good handlers to making a mini-coredump for later use.

 Arm Documentation: [Configurable Fault Status Register - Cortex-M3](https://developer.arm.com/documentation/dui0552/a/cortex-m3-peripherals/system-control-block/configurable-fault-status-register)

 [Profiling Firmware on Cortex-M](https://interrupt.memfault.com/blog/profiling-firmware-on-cortex-m) from Interrupt provides an code to create a sample Profiling with GBD and awk on a Cortex-M processor.
 (It also shows other profiling methods.)